tesseractcollective/user-authentication-service/README.md

 - Role based permissions defined
   - Any number of roles with any names are allowed, but most services will just have one role called `grant`
-  - Roles will use the custom fields `x-hasura-owner-id` and `x-hasura-grant-id` to define permissions.
-Example: a user will have a JWT with `x-hasura-owner-id: <USER_ID>`, `x-hasura-role: <GIVEN_ROLE>`, and `x-hasura-grant-id: <ORG_ID>`.
+  - Roles will use the custom fields `X-Hasura-Owner-Id` and `X-Hasura-Grant-Id` to define permissions.
+Example: a user will have a JWT with `X-Hasura-Owner-Id`: <USER_ID>`, `X-Hasura-Role: grant`, and `X-Hasura-Grant-Id: <ORG_ID>`.
 In the Authentication service, each user or org may only have one role per service.
 So at any given time, a user will only be able to access things they own or things the org in the token owns given the single defined role.
-  - Question: do we want to establish our own namespace like `x-tsrct-owner-id`?
-- JWT authentication setup with a custom claim namespace per service
+- JWT authentication setup with a custom claim namespace per service and the custom fields `X-Hasura-Owner-Id` and `X-Hasura-Grant-Id`.
 - Each table that has permissions has an `ownerId`

 ```gql